 Lara Bertolino, DPsych, BSc

 Lara is a friendly, compassionate and direct therapist, with a genuine interest in helping her clients to chose their own path, learn new skills, and let go of beliefs and behaviour patterns that no longer serve them.
 She loves seeing her clients gain more psychological flexibility, and watching them begin to live a life driven by their values, rather than old habits.
 She’s also intimately familiar with how difficult that journey can be- she is figuring it out for herself too!
-Predominantly, Lara runs her sessions outdoors as "Walk and Talk" Therapy sessions.
 She enjoys working with nature as co-therapist.
-Eco-therapy is grounded in a developing body of research.
-We know that people heal quicker in hospitals if they have a natural view.
-We know that nature can restore focussed mindful attention, and can help regulate our autonomic nervous systems.
-Being in nature can help people observe on a deeper level how they interact with and move through the world.
-And we certainly know that mother nature would benefit from us humans having a more embodied and connected relationship with the natural world too!
-Lara does rent a clinic room one day a week, for those clients who prefer traditional consulting room sessions.
-Please be aware though that availability for consulting room sessions is much more limited than what can be offered in the great outdoors.
+Lara provides her sessions outdoors as "Walk and Talk" Therapy sessions, starting with an initial Telehealth Assessment Session.
+Feel free to email, and arrange a free 10 minute phone chat to see if Lara and her approach feel like the right fit for you.

-Walk and Talk Therapy Sessions Multi-day Group Hikes Integration Day Hikes Individual therapy Clinical Supervision
+Walk and Talk Therapy Sessions Outdoor healthcare Integration Day Hikes Multi-day Group Hikes Individual therapy Clinical Supervision